It takes a lot of work to start a business, and it is even harder to keep it going. This is the challenge that a startup company faces every day.

 When done with honesty and realism, market research can be a powerful part of your go–to–market strategy.
 It is best to stop plans if the answer is no to the feasibility question.
 If the answer to the feasibility question is yes, then you can continue confidently.

-The second question is how to value an early-stage startup in order to sustain production.
+The second question is how to value an early-stage startup to sustain production.
 Your investors are your answers.
 To present your plan of action to investors and get their support, you will need to create it.

 This phase allows you to think about the problem that your company solves and how it will impact your target audience.
 This will help you convince investors.